CompRhys/aviary/README.md

 The aim is to contain multiple models for materials discovery under a common interface

-## Environment Setup
+## `conda` Installation

 To use `aviary` you need to create an environment with the correct dependencies.
 The easiest way to get up and running is to use `anaconda`.
-A `cudatoolkit=11.1` environment file is provided `environment-gpu-cu111.yml` allowing a working environment to be created with:
+A `cudatoolkit=11.1` environment is provided in `environment-gpu-cu111.yml` allowing a working environment to be created with:

 ```bash
 conda env create -f environment-gpu-cu111.yml
 ```

 If you are not using `cudatoolkit=11.1` or do not have access to a GPU this setup will not work for you.
-If so please check the following pages [PyTorch](https://pytorch.org/get-started/locally/), [PyTorch-Scatter](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html) for how to install the core packages and then install the remaining requirements as detailed in `requirements.txt`.
+If so please check the following pages [PyTorch](https://pytorch.org/get-started/locally), [PyTorch-Scatter](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html) for how to install the core packages.

 The code was developed and tested on Linux Mint 19.1 Tessa.
-The code should work with other Operating Systems but it has not been tested for such use.
+It should work with other operating systems but it has not been tested for such use.

-## Aviary Setup

-Once you have set up an environment with the correct dependencies you can install `aviary` using the following commands from the top of the directory:
+Once you have setup an environment with the correct dependencies you can install `aviary` using the following commands from the top of the directory:

 ```bash
 conda activate aviary